Let’s be real. Any chance I get to play dress up with my daughter, I take.

 At this point, the pan will release the most amazing scents.
 Try not to eat it all right away.

-Make sure it’s not too hot, then add the mixture to a bowl and stir in the chutney, mayo and yogurt.
+Make sure it’s not too hot, then add the mixture to a bowl and stir in the chutney and mayo (with yogurt or crème fraîche, if using).
 Finally, fold in the chicken.
 Keep cold until ready to serve.

 Use as a topping for open-faced sandwiches, or add a second slice of bread, for proper finger sandwiches.

 The choice is yours but, either way, do enjoy them with a hot cup of tea.